Blog

 Here are some of the steps that you should take in addition to purchasing cyber insurance.

 Your staff is the first line of defense against ransomware.
 Keeping them aware of the latest ransomware and hacking methods (which are constantly changing) is the single greatest way for you to defend your business and demonstrate preparedness to an insurer.
-Topics that you should include in your employee training include email security attacks, password hygiene, how to spot a phishing attack, and physical security best practices.
-You can learn more about the dangers of social media at work here.
+Topics that you should include in your employee training include email security and phishing, password hygiene, physical security best practices, and the dangers of using social media at work. - Deploy Multi-Factor Authentication

 Do you know if an unauthorized party has entered your network recently?
 The unfortunate answer is, probably not.
-The average “dwell time,” the measurement of how long ransomware remains undetected in a network, is 43 days.
+The average “dwell time,” the measurement of how long a criminal remains undetected in your network is now 8 days.
 To ensure that you detect and respond to threats quickly, you’ll want to deploy systems for network monitoring and intrusion prevention, then maintain them so they always offer optimized defenses.

 20 Years of World-Class Cybersecurity Service for Ohio Businesses